1. Building From Source#

 The OpenSim Creator build requires that the development environment has git,

-is a step-by-step guide for setting up a typical development environment:
+step-by-step guide for setting up a typical development environment:

 - Get